pssncp142/astro-arch/README.md

 An Arch linux repo containing a compilation of astronomy software.

-I am still investigating ins and outs of OBS service so it is not ready.
-Suggestions are welcome.
+Suggestions and software requests are welcome.
+These software is also provided in AUR - either by me or others,

 To add the repo, add the following to your /etc/pacman.conf:

 ```
 [home_ydallilar_astro-arch_Arch]
-SigLevel = PackageOptional
 Server = https://download.opensuse.org/repositories/home:/ydallilar:/astro-arch/Arch/$arch
 ```